jpgill86/analysis/README.rst

     conda env update -f environment.yml -n analysis

-Instead of ``analysis``, you could use any environment name you like, but the scripts in the ``scripts`` directory assume this is your enviroment name.
+Instead of ``analysis``, you could use any environment name you like, but the scripts in the ``scripts`` directory assume this is your environment name.

 .. _Anaconda:       https://www.anaconda.com/download/
 .. _Miniconda:      https://docs.conda.io/en/latest/miniconda.html